KaiqueIvo04/barbershop-account/README.md

 # Barbershop Account Microservice

-The Barbershop Account Microservice is a core component of the Barbershop platform, responsible for managing and authenticating all users, including administrators, clients, and employees.
+The Barbershop Account Microservice is a component of the Barbershop platform, responsible for managing and authenticating all users, including administrators, clients, and employees.
 This microservice provides a secure and reliable way to handle user data, authentication, and authorization.

 ## Main Features